uhatikus/UAIssistant-FE/README.md

 Before you run UAIssistant FE, make sure you have started [UAIssistant BE](https://github.com/uhatikus/UAIssistant)

+Install dependencies and start the FE:

 ```
-# install dependencies
 yarn install
-# start the FE
 yarn start
 ```